-Both types play important roles in the success of any organisation.
+Both types play important roles in the success of any organization.
 But the global marketplace is evolving, both through the ever-expanding impact of digital transformation and the rapid shift away from traditional brick-and-mortar, manufacturing-centric businesses toward service-focused industry.
-As a result, procurement professionals around the world find themselves beginning to re-evaluate their answers to the question, “What is direct procurement?”, and reconsider its role in maintaining profitability, performance, and competitive advantage in supply chain management and optimisation.
+As a result, procurement professionals around the world find themselves beginning to re-evaluate their answers to the question, “What is direct procurement?”, and reconsider its role in maintaining profitability, performance, and competitive advantage in supply chain management and optimization.

 Direct Procurement’s Changing Role

 Until the very recent past, direct procurement has had a starring role in the daily life of the procurement function.
 Direct materials, obtained with maximum cost savings and minimal risk, were “job one,” and the focus of most procurement business processes, from supplier management to spend analysis to overall procurement strategy.

 And yet, the exploding growth of the service economy, documented so thoroughly in academia and alternately decried and celebrated in the press, is challenging direct procurement’s primacy—or, at the very least, it’s definition.
 Part of the issue lies in the way service-oriented businesses operate.